i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_realname.rst

 iric_geo_riversurvey_read_realname
 ====================================

--  Reads the name of the crosssection as real number
+Reads the name of the crosssection as real number.

 Format (FORTRAN)
 ------------------